 Teachers are already blowing up my Twitter feed with awesome photos taken during their first few station rotation lessons!
-It’s exciting to see so many teachers trying this blended learning model and creating opportunities for small group instruction, real-time feedback, collaboration, and differentiated learning.
+It’s exciting to see so many teachers trying this blended learning model and creating opportunities for small-group instruction, real-time feedback, collaboration, and differentiated learning.

 3) Decide on a strategy for transitions.
 Students can take FOREVER to transition from station to station, so I always recommend explicitly teaching them how to transition.
 This goes for secondary students too!
-I like to have my kids organize materials, stand by their chair with materials in hand quietly, and when everyone is standing quietly, they head to the next station.
+I like to have my kids organize materials, stand by their chairs with materials in hand quietly, and when everyone is standing quietly, they head to the next station.
 It’s simple and efficient.

 5) Make sure every station has crystal clear directions.
-Writing out clear directions takes time, but it means you won’t be bombarded by questions when you are trying to work with students at your teacher-led station.
+Writing out clear directions takes time, but it means you won’t be bombarded by questions when trying to work with students at your teacher-led station.

 6) Print paper directions (in plastic covers) for offline stations and create online directions (Google doc, class website, LMS) for online work.
 If students don’t need a device at a station, then I always print offline directions, so the devices do not become a distraction.
 If students are completing work online, I create a Google document with step-by-step directions, links, and screenshots to help them navigate that online work.

 7) Have a strategy ready for kids who are having an off day or distract their peers.
-This can be as simple as allocating some desks alongside a wall or near your teacher-led station where a student can work in isolation if they are struggling to stay on task or are distracting their peers from the work at a station.
+This can be as simple as allocating some desks alongside a wall or near your teacher-led station where a student can work in isolation if they are struggling to stay on task or are distracting their peers from work at a station.

 10) Mix it up!
-Variety is the spice of life so don’t let your stations become stagnant.
+Variety is the spice of life, so don’t let your stations become stagnant.
 Make sure you try a variety of strategies and technology tools in your different stations.
 This is more likely to keep kids excited and engaged.